The purpose of the Protection and Advocacy for Individuals with Mental Illness (PAIMI) program is:

-Develop strategies to promote autonomy and self-direction for individuals who have been appointed a guardian or are at risk of having a guardian appointed.
+4. Develop strategies to promote autonomy and self-direction for individuals with significant mental illness who have been appointed a guardian or are at risk of having a guardian appointed.

 a.
-Provide 2 educations sessions to mental health consumers, family members, and the community about the right of mental health consumers to make their own decisions and options for substitute decision-making and supported decision-making and coordinate with advocacy groups to advocate for alternatives to guardianship.
+Provide 2 education sessions to mental health consumers with significant mental illness, family members, and the community about the right of mental health consumers to make their own decisions and options for substitute decision-making and supported decision-making and coordinate with advocacy groups to advocate for alternatives to guardianship.

 b.
-Provide individual representation to 5 adult mental health consumers to advocate for alternatives to guardianship by representating 5 adults with significant mental illness who need powers of attorney, advance directives, and supported decision-making agreements to ensure maximum autonomy.
+Advocate for alternatives to guardianship by representating 5 adults with significant mental illness who need powers of attorney, advance directives, and/or supported decision-making agreements to ensure their maximum autonomy.

-Represent prospective class members in MJ v.
-District of Columbia to promote their rights under Title II of the Americans with Disabilities Act (ADA) and the Medicaid statute to intensive community-based mental health services in order that District children and youth with serious emotional disturbance can thrive in their community and are not institutionalized.
+5. Represent prospective class members in MJ v.
+District of Columbia to promote their rights under Title II of the Americans with Disabilities Act (ADA) and the Medicaid statute to intensive community-based mental health services in order that District children and youth with significant emotional disturbance can thrive in their community and are not institutionalized.

 a.
 Litigate the claims of class members with significant emotional disturbance in MJ v.
 District of Columbia and prepare and respond to motions filed by the defendants.